 The Grand Comics database has covers and more info on the several dozen issues of Mahoney as "The Flying A's Range Rider": http://www.comics.org/series/13322/covers/

-Robert Callaghan has a great Jock Mahoney biography with lots of details and photos.
-Included are photos of his parents.
-Go to: http://www.dancebob.com/mahoney13/
+Robert Callaghan has a great Jock Mahoney biography with lots of details and images.
+Included are photos of his parents: http://www.dancebob.com/mahoney13/

 Brian Walker's Drive In Theater website has a page on Mahoney, including many photos: http://www.briansdriveintheater.com/jockmahoney.html

 Neil Summers has a profile of Mahoney on Boyd Magers' Western Clippings website: http://www.westernclippings.com/stuntmen/jockmahoney_stuntmen.shtml